No Time to Die (song): Music video

 The official music video for "No Time to Die" was released on October 1, 2020.
-The video was shot in black-and-white clip and was directed by Daniel Kleinman, who has designed every title sequence for the James Bond series since 1995 (with the exception of Quantum of Solace in 2008).
+The video was shot in black-and-white clip and was directed by Daniel Kleinman, who has designed every title sequence for the James Bond series since GoldenEye in 1995 (with the exception of Quantum of Solace in 2008).

 In the visual, it shows Eilish singing behind an old-fashioned microphone, as she stares into the camera interspersed with scenes from the film showing James Bond (Daniel Craig) and Madeleine Swann (Léa Seydoux) engaging in a love affair.
-The song also shows Safin in the opening scene, and Madeleine finding his shattered mask.
+The song also shows Lyutsifer Safin (Rami Malek) in the opening scene, and Madeleine finding his shattered mask.

 Justin Curto, writing for Vulture magazine, mentions the video has "smokey lounge-singer vibes".
 Rachel McRady of Entertainment Tonight commented that it was clear that "Madeleine betrays 007 in some way as the video continuously shares shots of the agent looking distrustful as he gazes upon his ladylove".

 Critical reception

-Alexis Petridis of The Guardian gave an overall positive review, stating that "No Time to Die" is a "confident", and "appealing addition to the Bond theme canon."
+Alexis Petridis of The Guardian gave an overall positive review, stating that "No Time to Die" is a "confident" and "appealing addition to the Bond theme canon".
 Chris Willman, writing for Variety, wrote that the track was one of the better James Bond themes to be written in the last 25 to 30 years.

 Roisin O'Connor of The Independent stated that "'No Time to Die' is one of the best Bond theme songs we've had in some time."
 Alexa Camp of Slant Magazine said, "the lush, darkly cinematic track falls in line with past 007 themes".

-Cassie Da Costa of The Daily Beast described the song as "not at the level" of Shirley Bassey's "Goldfinger" and Nancy Sinatra's "You Only Live Twice", and said it was certainly not "Eilish's best, but as of late, the Bond universe has been perfectly satisfied with good enough."
+Cassie Da Costa of The Daily Beast described the song as "not at the level" of Shirley Bassey's "Goldfinger" from the 1964 film of the same name and Nancy Sinatra's "You Only Live Twice" from the 1967 Bond installment, and said it was certainly not "Eilish's best, but as of late, the Bond universe has been perfectly satisfied with good enough."

 In June 2020, Billboard ranked "No Time to Die" as the 22nd best song of 2020 so far.